Architects of Air Luminarium

 *Please note that proof entitlement to concession will need to be presented on entry to the luminarium.
 Children under 16 years will only be admitted accompanied by an adult (1 adult for 4 children).

-We encourage you to purchase tickets in advance to guarantee entry to the luminarium, however a small number will be held back for walk-up attendees.
+We encourage you to purchase tickets in advance to guarantee entry to the luminarium, however a number will be held back for walk-up attendees.
 If advanced tickets for your preferred time are sold out you can still join the queue on site.
-The first and last two sessions of the day will be available for walk-up purchase only.
 Walk-up tickets are available on a first-come-first-served basis, by card payment only.
 The queue may close early in case of high attendance.

 Advance ticket holders should arrive at least 5 minutes before your chosen time, but no earlier than 10 minutes before the time indicated on the ticket to ensure queues are kept to a minimum for Covid-19 safety.
 Please note the 15 minute time slot listed on your ticket is the window in which you have priority access to enter the structure – your time inside the luminarium can extend this timeslot.